cklim83/launch_school/notes/04_ls170_171/11_application_layer.md

 navigable by an `URL` (Uniform Resource Locator). `HTTP` is the primary means applications interact with the resources which make up the web.

-## History
-The Web was conceived by Tim Berners-Lee and his colleague, Robert Cailliau at CERN in 1989.
-It was intended to provide researchers a simply way to access resources distributed across multiple computers in different cities, without the need to login to a specific computer and use commands peculiar to that machine configuration to locate a resource.

-The idea was to leverage the internet connectivity, and ensure uniformity in resources addressing (URIs), information structuring and rendering (HTML), and request and data exchange (HTTP).

 ## HTML URI and HTTP
 **Hypertext Markup Language (HTML)** was the means to **standardize how web resources are structured and presented**.
 Early web materials are largely text